watertap-org/watertap/docs/how_to_guides/how_to_use_EDB.rst

 Installation
 ------------
-Before running any of the EDB example Jupyter Notebooks, you **must** have MongoDB :ref:`installed locally <install-mongo-local>` and you need to load the 'bootstrap' data.
+Before running any of the EDB example Jupyter Notebooks, you **must** have MongoDB :ref:`installed locally <install-mongodb-local>` and you need to load the 'bootstrap' data.
 See the :ref:`EDB CLI How-to <how_to_use_edb_cli>` for information on loading the default (i.e., 'bootstrap' data).
 For your own work, you can also use the public cloud database, which has the data pre-loaded, as described below.